facelessuser/soupsieve/docs/src/markdown/selectors.md

 !!! tip "Additional Reading"
     https://developer.mozilla.org/en-US/docs/Web/CSS/:where

-## Non-Applicable Psuedo Classes
+## Non-Applicable Pseudo Classes

-These psuedo classes are recognized by the parser, and have been identified as not being applicaple in a Beautiful Soup environment.
-While the psuedo-classes will parse correctly, they will not match anything.
+These pseudo classes are recognized by the parser, and have been identified as not being applicable in a Beautiful Soup environment.
+While the pseudo-classes will parse correctly, they will not match anything.
 This is because they cannot be implemented outside a live, browser environment.

 ### `:active`<span class="html5 badge"></span> {:#:active}